-That’s what many people feel when they scan the shelves at Advance Auto in search of transmission fluid.
-They just want a quart or two of ATF to top-off their vehicle, but instead they must decipher a series of hieroglyphics or face the specter of ruining their tranny by choosing the wrong fluid.
+That’s what many people feel when they scan the shelves at the parts store in search of transmission fluid.
+They just want a quart or two of ATF to top-off their vehicle, but instead they must decipher a series of hieroglyphics or face the specter of their transmission not performing properly.

-It wasn’t always like this.
-At one time, Ford Mercon- and GM Dexron-type ATFs dominated the market and reduced your choices to a manageable few.
-Today, demand for those fluids has slipped below 50 percent and is declining as original equipment manufacturers (OEMs) continue to introduce their own, proprietary specs.
+The transmission fluid specifications with which you’re likely most familiar are Ford* MERCON and GM* DEXRON.
+At one time, MERCON- and DEXRON-type ATFs dominated the market and reduced your choices to a manageable few.
+Today, demand for those fluids has slipped below 50 percent and is declining as original equipment manufacturers (OEMs) continue to introduce their own, proprietary transmission fluid specs.

-Simply put, it’s a set of performance standards.
-It’s not an actual fluid, meaning you don’t go to NAPA in search of Mercon or Dexron transmission fluid.
-You go in search of a fluid that meets the Mercon or Dexron specification.
-In an attempt to make it easy for you, many ATF manufacturers print those specs in giant letters on the label.
-Judging by the survey, though, it’s not working.
-This means the fluid was subjected to – and passed – a series of performance tests stipulated by the authors of the Mercon or Dexron specifications.
+In an attempt to make it easy for you, many ATF manufacturers print ATF specs in giant letters on the label.
+This means the fluid was subjected to – and passed – a series of performance tests stipulated by the authors of that particular ATF specification.
+However, many people end up confusing the ATF specification on the label for the fluid’s brand name.

-Today, it’s normal for most OEMs to author their own performance specifications rather than recommend using a fluid that meets a different OEM’s specifications, for example Mercon or Dexron.
+Today, it’s normal for most OEMs to author their own performance specifications rather than recommend using a fluid that meets a different OEM’s specification.
 You can blame it on technological advancements that have made vehicles tougher on transmission fluid than cars of yesteryear.
-An automaker that introduces its latest 500-hp land rocket wants to be sure you’re using a transmission fluid capable of standing up to the intense heat and stress churning through all those gears.
+An automaker that introduces its latest 700-hp land rocket wants to be sure you’re using a transmission fluid capable of standing up to the intense heat and stress churning through all those gears.

 It may also have something to do with money.
-Brand XYZ would rather you buy Brand XYZ transmission fluid than another company’s fluid, which helps explain why some OEM-branded fluids are so expensive.
+Brand XYZ would rather you buy its transmission fluid brand than another company’s fluid, which helps explain why some OEM-branded fluids are so expensive.